Workflomics/workflomics-readthedocs/docs/source/domain-expert-guide/domain-development.rst

 Edit `tools.json`
 ^^^^^^^^^^^^^^^^^

 The `tools.json` file holds the bio.tools annotations for all tools in your domain.
-If you are starting from scratch or updating existing annotations, use the APE CLI to generate the `tools.json` file:
+At this stage, you should have updated this file with the correct tool annotations and CWL references for each tool.
+If you however want to generate the domain from scratch (and not use the existing CWL files and provided json annotations), you can the APE CLI to generate the `tools.json` file from a list of bio.tools IDs.:

 .. code-block:: bash